Architectural-Artificial-Intelligence/aairl-lab-website/_members/orly-moas-cohen.md

   - Orly
 ---

 Arc.
-Orly Moas Cohen is a senior urban planner and architect with a wide range of expertise in urban renewal, heritage preservation, public service, and strategic consulting.
+Orly Moas-Cohen is a senior urban planner and architect with a wide range of expertise in urban renewal, heritage preservation, public service, and strategic consulting.
 She holds a B.Arch from Ariel University and an M.Arch from the Technion.

 For over a decade, Orly has played a central role in urban planning and development.
 She has led numerous planning teams and promoted large-scale urban projects.
 In her position as a member of various planning committees, such as the Tel Aviv District Planning and Building Committee, she has contributed to the urban landscape of Israel.